oweta/career-porfolio/Readme.txt

 # Oweta Jacob Emmy — Portfolio Website

-Welcome to the official repository of my personal portfolio website!
+Welcome to the official repository of my portfolio website!
 This site is a reflection of my journey in tech, showcasing my skills, projects, and what I'm passionate about.

 ## About Me